 When is the cheapest time of year to fly to Orlando?

-September through to March is the cheapest time to fly to Orlando, with April to August being the most expensive.
+September through to March is a great time to find a cheap flight to Orlando, with April to August being the most expensive.
 By booking far enough in advance, however, you may be able to break the mould and get a great deal – even during the most expensive months.

 With its main attractions including Disney World, SeaWorld, and Universal Studios, the city is a magnet for tourists who take flights to Orlando more than any other place in Florida.